ilayda-oss/get_next_line/README.md

 ## Forbidden Practices
 - Reading the entire file in one go and processing each line afterward is not allowed.
- -Each call to get_next_line() must read only as much as necessary to return the next line.
+- Each call to get_next_line() must read only as much as necessary to return the next line.
 ## Submission and Peer Evaluation
 - Submit your project to your assigned Git repository.
 - Only the files in the repository will be evaluated.